"We’re a diverse team with a shared passion for creating positive change in the lives of young people.”

 The Board’s most important role is safeguarding the trust that clients, donors, corporate partners and government place in yourtown.
 The Board is committed to best practices in governance, accountability and transparency.
 All members are volunteers and receive no remuneration for their service.

-Peter is a business advisor to leading Queensland businesses, specialising in business strategy, executive coaching and organisational development.
+Peter is a business advisor to leading Australian businesses, specialising in business strategy, executive coaching and organisational development.
 He has over 25 years senior executive experience in general management, marketing and strategy in leading national companies across a diverse range of industries.
-He has held general management positions in FMCG, utilities and energy industries in both the public and private sector.
+He has held general management positions in FMCG, Health, Utilities and Energy industries in both the public and private sector.

 Margaret has held senior positions in the university, government and non-government sectors and played a critical role in developing and implementing innovative, early intervention and prevention initiatives that promote the health and well-being of vulnerable children.
 She has extensive expertise in strategic policy and research, inclusive governance frameworks, the development of collaborative partnership agreements, and contract negotiation, and the management of multi-site placed-based initiatives for successful implementation of evidence based programs and innovative models of service delivery.